-CPSC recommends that the yearly, professional inspection include checking chimneys, flues and vents for leakage and blockage by creosote and debris.
+CPSC recommends that the yearly professional inspection include checking chimneys, flues and vents for leakage and blockage by creosote and debris.
 Leakage through cracks or holes could cause black stains on the outside of the chimney or flue.
 These stains can mean that pollutants are leaking into the house.
-Also, have all vents to furnaces, water heaters, boilers and other fuel-burning appliances checked to make sure they are not loose or disconnected.
+In addition, have all vents to furnaces, water heaters, boilers and other fuel-burning appliances checked to make sure they are not loose or disconnected.

 Make sure your appliances are inspected for adequate ventilation.
 A supply of fresh air is important to help carry pollutants up the chimney, stovepipe or flue, and is necessary for the complete combustion of any fuel.
 Never block ventilation air openings.

 CPSC recommends that every home should have at least one CO alarm that meets the requirements of the most recent Underwriters Laboratories (UL) 2034 standard or International Approval Services 6-96 standard.